oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 * Protect against multi-account (if search term is popular - ask for money even if limits not exceeded)
 * MOve all render logic into views
 * Inject service locator in telegram channel for commands (coz many dependencies loadings)
-* Add limits command
-* Remove content protection ? (for PR)
 * Add car number as search term type
-* Custom search term types for each country (hide non-popular - show by demand)
+* Custom search term types for each country (hide non-popular - show on demand)